S. R. Crown Hall: Modifications

-As originally designed, the windows were glazed and were shaded by nearby trees, minimizing solar gain inside.
+As originally designed, the windows were shaded by nearby trees, minimizing solar gain inside.
 However, the windows tended to bend or break during high winds, and students stayed away from the windows during windstorms as a result.
 Skidmore, Owings, & Merrill were hired to replace all the windows in 1975.
 As part of the project, the original panes were replaced with laminated glass, though these ended up absorbing rather than reflecting heat.
 In 1978, IIT announced that it would upgrade Crown Hall's lighting and replace the roof and ceiling.
 The building continued to host events such as an exhibit of unusual designs. a showcase of Mies's work in honor of his 100th birthday in 1986, and an auction of items designed by Mies.

 The hot-air circulation system was also retrofitted to provide cool air in 1986.
 The original hot-air system distributed air through diffusers in the ceiling, but the modifications meant that the diffusers blasted cold air at students sitting directly underneath.
 In addition, because of the presence of the cool-air system, students and staff stopped using the window louvers, which fell into disrepair.
 The original trees around the building, which had provided shade, either died due to disease or were felled to make way for paths.
 By the mid-1990s, IIT wanted to add computers to Crown Hall, which required reconfiguring the hall to accommodate electrical outlets.
 When computers were installed, this worsened heat gain in the building, while glare emerged as an additional problem.
 Simultaneously, IIT leadership were also considering a wider-ranging renovation of Crown Hall.
 By then, the building and others on the IIT campus were in poor shape; for instance, the ceiling above Crown Hall's main level was tattered.